-2.1 The archaeological and historical background of the site has been presented in a heritage desk-based assessment (CA 2016a).
-The archaeological evaluation undertaken in 2019 was preceded by a geophysical survey (AS 2018).
+2.1.
+An archaeological and historical background of the site has been presented in a heritage desk-based assessment (CA 2016a).
+A geophysical survey was undertaken of the neighbouring Catalyst Bicester site (AS 2018).
 The following section is summarised from these sources.